app-thedafeige/cpp/_pages/china-train-trip-guide.md

 After purchasing, passengers don't need to take any physical tickets at stations.
 Only need travel documents (Passports, Permanent Residence ID cards, Citizen ID cards).

-> PS: However passengers can print physical receipts, which is printed on ticket paper, and travel information paper on the self-service machine.
+> PS: However, passengers can print physical receipts, which are printed on ticket paper, and "Trip Information Reminders" sheets using the self-service machine.

 For more questions, please refer to the [12306 FAQ](https://www.12306.cn/en/faq.html){:target="_self"}.